 Go back to the Google Analytics’s tab and copy the Tracking ID from the Property Settings tab.

 Step 6: Configure the Google Analytics Module

 Now go back to your Drupal website and navigate to Configuration > Google Analytics.
 In the field for Web Property ID, paste the Tracking ID you got from the Google Analytics account.
 Set additional settings and save the configuration.
 The Google Analytics setup is now complete.

 To test the installation, go to your Google Analytics account.
 Click the real-time tab and select Overview.
 In the case of successful Google Analytics installation and setup, you will see the traffic statistic for your Drupal website.

 Conclusion: Start Tracking Your Visitors

 The real power of Drupal lies in its very optimized utilization of modules.
-As you can see from the steps in this tutorial, what would have been a complex installation procedure is made extremely simple by the Google Analytics module.
+As you can see from the steps in this tutorial, what would have been a complex installation procedure is made extremely simple by the module that adds Google Analytics on Drupal 8.
 If you found this blog post useful you might like to check out another post by us on: Speed Up Drupal Websites With Google AMP.
 In case you have a question or an issue, do leave your feedback in the comments.